denbykov/upVibe-server/docs/config/config.md

     "use_https": your value -> boolean,
     "https_key": "your value" -> string,
     "https_cert": "your value" -> string,
-    "path_storage": "your value" -> string
+    "storage_path": "your value" -> string
   },
   "API": {
     "uri": "your value" -> string,